Master Gardener Volunteers Role Description

 As a Master Gardener Volunteer, you may choose to devote the majority of your volunteer time (40 hours) to a community project.
 Any Master Gardener Volunteer may initiate a new community project by putting in a request to their county Master Gardener Association Board.

 Attend all training sessions (40 hours).
 Training will be interactive with lectures, hands-on learning demonstrations, and self-directed learning activities.
 Class participation, discussions, presentations, and quizzes will be used to monitor the progress of volunteers.

 The Master Gardener Volunteers program provides participants with in-depth training in the art and science of horticulture.
 Trainees receive current, research-based information from UMaine Extension educators and industry experts.
 Master Gardener Volunteers can help direct their own advanced training.
 A horticulture expert in your county provides regular support and check-ins.

 - UMaine Extension as a resource and network

 - Connection and group project work with other trained Master Gardener volunteers

 - Master Gardener Handbook to use as a reference and resource

 - Master Gardener supplies and nametag

-To apply to become a Master Gardener Volunteer, or to find out more about the program, call or e-mail the UMaine Extension horticulture expert in your county.
+To apply to become a Master Gardener Volunteer, or to find out more about the program, visit the Maine Master Gardener Volunteers website.